-The source water assessment has rated the well as having a medium-high susceptibility to microbials, and one of the wells as having a medium-high susceptibility to nitrates, industrial solvents, metals, and other industrial contaminants.
-This rating is due primarily to the proximity of the low-level residential activity and the septic system that are in the assessment area.
-In addition, the well draws from fractured bedrock and an unconfined aquifer of unknown hydraulic conductivity and the overlying soils are not known to provide adequate protection from potential contamination.
-While the source water assessment rates our well as being susceptible to microbials, please note that our water is disinfected to ensure that the finished water delivered into your home meets New York State's drinking water standards for microbial contamination.
-While the source water assessment rates our well as being susceptible to microbials, please note that our water is disinfected to ensure that the finished water delivered into your home meets New York State's drinking water standards for microbial contamination.
+The source water assessment has rated the wells as having a medium-high susceptibility to microbials and to nitrates, industrial solvents, metals, and other industrial contaminants.
+These ratings are due primarily to the proximity of a permitted discharge facility (industrial commercial facilities that discharge wastewater into the environment and are regulated by the state and/or federal government) to the well and low-intensity residential land use practices in the assessment area.
+In addition, the well draws from an unconfined aquifer of unknown hydraulic conductivity.
+The water is disinfected at the well station to ensure that that the finished water delivered into your home meets New York State's drinking water standards.
 A copy of the assessment, including a map of the assessment area, can be obtained by contacting us at the telephone number provided in this report.

 What are Drinking Water Standards?

 Drinking water standards are the regulations set by the USEPA to control the level of contamination in the nation's drinking water.
 The USEPA and the NYSDOH are the agencies responsible for establishing drinking water quality standards in New York.
 This approach includes assessing and protecting drinking water sources; protecting wells and surface water; making sure water is treated by qualified operators; ensuring the integrity of the distribution system; and making information about water quality available to the public.
 The water delivered to your home meets the standards required by the USEPA and the NYSDOH.

 This report describes those contaminants that have been detected in the analyses of almost 200 different potential contaminants, nearly 100 of which are regulated by the USEPA and the NYSDOH.
 Liberty is proud to tell you that there have been no contaminants detected that exceed any federal or state drinking water standards.
 Hundreds of samples are analyzed every year by a NYS certified laboratory.
-Sample results of detected contaminants are available on the Table in this report.
+Sample results are available on the Table in this report.

-This report is intended to provide information for all
+This report is intended to provide information for all water users.

-water users.
 If received by an absentee landlord, a business, or a school, please share the information with tenants, employees, or students.
 We are happy to make additional copies of this report available.
 You may also access this report on the Liberty web page at www.libertyenergyandwater.com.